 US job growth slows sharply in May; wage gains moderate

-[WASHINGTON] US job growth slowed sharply in May and wages rose less than expected, suggesting the loss of momentum in economic activity was spreading to the labor market, which could increase calls for the Federal Reserve to cut interest rates this year.
+US job growth slowed sharply in May and wages rose less than expected, suggesting the loss of momentum in economic activity was spreading to the labour market, which could increase calls for the Federal Reserve to cut interest rates this year.

 The economy thus far has been largely resilient to the trade war with China.
 President Donald Trump in early May slapped additional tariffs of up to 25 per cent on US$200 billion of Chinese goods, which prompted retaliation by Beijing.